vishalvvr/pbench-docs/docs/src/getting_started.rst

 How to install
 ***************

-See the `install section <https://distributed-system-analysis.github.io/pbench/start.html>`_ for details.
+See the :doc:`/src/agent/install/index` install doc for details.

 Defaults
 **********